kyma-project/examples/monitoring-custom-metrics/README.md

 ## Prerequisites

 - Kyma as the target deployment environment.
-- An Environment to which to deploy the example.
+- An Environment to which you deploy the example.

 ## Installation

 ### Expose a sample metrics application

-1. Export your Environment as variable by replacing the `{environment}` placeholder in the following command and running it:
+1. Export your Environment as a variable.
+Replace the `{environment}` placeholder in the following command and run it:

     ```bash
     export KYMA_EXAMPLE_ENV="{environment}"